It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

 In the posterior pituitary, the axon terminals of magnocellular neurons contain neurosecretory granules, membrane-bound bundles of hormones stored for later release.

-The blood supply for the anterior pituitary gland is through the hypothalamic / pituitary portal system, but the posterior pituitary gland is supplied directly from the inferior pituitary arteries, which are branches of the posterior and internal communicating arteries of the carotid.
+The blood supply for the anterior pituitary gland is through the hypothalamic/pituitary portal system.
+Still, the posterior pituitary gland is supplied directly from the inferior pituitary arteries, branches of the posterior and internal communicating arteries of the carotid.

-The supraoptic nucleus is relatively simple, with 80% to 90% of neurons producing vasopressin3 and practically all axons projecting towards the posterior pituitary.
-The organization of the paraventricular nuclei, however, is much more complex and varies between species.
+The supraoptic nucleus is relatively simple, with 80% to 90% of neurons producing vasopressin3 and all axons projecting towards the posterior pituitary.
+However, the organization of the paraventricular hearts is much more complex and varies between species.

-In humans, there are five sub-nuclei and parvocellular divisions (smaller cells) that synthesize other peptides, such as corticotropin-releasing hormone, thyrotropin-releasing hormone, somatostatin, and opiates.
+There are five sub-nuclei and parvocellular divisions (smaller cells) that synthesize other peptides in humans, such as corticotropin-releasing hormone, thyrotropin-releasing hormone, and somatostatin and opiates.

-Parvocellular neurons project to the median eminence, brain stem, and spinal cord, where they play a role in a variety of autonomic neuroendocrine functions.
+Parvocellular neurons project to the median eminence, brain stem, and spinal cord, where they play a role in various autonomic and neuroendocrine functions.

-The suprachiasmatic nucleus, which lies in the basal midline and anterior to the third ventricle, also synthesizes vasopressin and controls circadian rhythms as well as seasonal rhythms.
+The suprachiasmatic nucleus, which lies in the basal midline and anterior to the third ventricle, also synthesizes vasopressin and controls circadian and seasonal rhythms.

-The main stimulating neurotransmitter in the neurohypophysis is glutamate with stimulating noradrenergic inputs that act by stimulation of glutamate.
+The primary stimulating neurotransmitter in the neurohypophysis is glutamate with stimulating noradrenergic inputs that act by glutamate stimulation.
 Glutamate receptors represent 25% of synapses in magnocellular neurons.

-The main inhibitory input is γ-aminobutyric acid, which represents between 20% and 40% of the synaptic input to magnocellular neurons.
+The primary inhibitory input is γ-aminobutyric acid, representing between 20% and 40% of the synaptic input to magnocellular neurons.

 Phasic activation of vasopressin neurons is the most efficient activity pattern for vasopressin release from axon terminals.